Kong/docs.konghq.com/src/gateway/reference/configuration.md

 #### portal_smtp_admin_emails
 {:.badge .enterprise}

-Comma separated list of admin emails to receive portal-related notifications.
+Comma separated list of admin emails to receive portal notifications.
+Can be dynamically set per workspace through the Admin API.

-If none are set, the values in `smtp_admin_emails` will be used.
+If not set, `smtp_admin_emails` will be used.

 Example `admin1@example.com, admin2@example.com`